ashrafkamarudin/discord-bot/README.md

 # Discord-bot
-A simple discord bot which helps you manage your server by providing useful commands like playing music or deleting text messages.
+A simple discord bot that plays, skip, next and queue youtube songs in your discord server.

 This project is a fork from <a href="https://github.com/TannerGabriel/discord-bot" target="_blank">TannerGabriel/discord-bot</a>